 This is the first honest comparison most posts skip.

-Rosie's entry price is roughly 10× cheaper than Human Add AI's.
-That is not a typo.
-The products are not priced against each other because they aren't really the same product.
-Rosie is a configurable AI receptionist.
-Human Add AI is a custom-built AI receptionist operation delivered as a service.
-The price reflects the amount of per-customer build work involved.
+Rosie's entry price is about a tenth of ours.
+That is not a typo, and it is not a trick of tier selection: their $49 plan includes 250 minutes, which covers a real small business.
+The products are not priced against each other because they are not the same product.
+Rosie is a self-serve AI receptionist.
+Human Add AI is a built-for-you implementation delivered as a service.
+The price difference is the build work and the ongoing ownership.

 If the $49/month tier has what you need, you should buy Rosie.
 The jump to $497/month to get things you don't need is not worth it.